-But you can also lose your right to permanent residence, for any of a variety of reasons.
+You can lose your right to U.S. permanent residence for any of a variety of reasons.
 Although a green card entitles the bearer to many benefits in the United States, not the least of which is to live and work in the country legally, these rights come with limitations.
 Failure to know and abide by the rules can lead to your losing your residence.

-Even if you're not "caught" in the short term, and found to be deportable, applying for U.S. citizenship may bring the problems to light.
+Even if you're not "caught" by U.S. immigration authorities in the short term, and found to be deportable, applying for U.S. citizenship may bring the problems to light.
 That can mean you'd have to remain stuck in the somewhat insecure status of green card holder for a number of years, afraid to apply for citizenship.

-If you appear to be deportable, U.S. immigration authorities may place you in removal proceedings, and ultimately remove (deport) you from the United States.
-For more information on removal proceedings, see Overview of U.S. Deportation/Removal Proceedings.
+If you appear to be deportable, U.S. immigration authorities may place you into removal proceedings, and ultimately remove (deport) you from the United States.
+For more information, see Overview of U.S. Deportation/Removal Proceedings.

 Be particularly careful when renewing your driver's license.
 Under what's known as the "Motor Voter" Act, people can register to vote when obtaining or renewing their drivers' licenses.
 But the motor vehicle officials don't always know the difference between a United States citizen and LPR, and might encourage you to register even if you're not eligible.
 If you then use your driver's license to vote, you may become deportable.